binomaiheu/ADS1219/README.md

-# Own implementation of ADS1219 I2C communication libraray
+# Implementation of ADS1219 I2C communication library

+Here i started an own library for the ADS1219 24-bits adc inspired by existing code, partly to learn, partly since the existing repo's didn't seem complete.

+Work in progress...

 ## Inspired by